arnavkamra14/cse15l-lab-reports/Week 5/lab-report-3-week-5.md

       8                 adversaries, the United States confronts a number of less v      8 isible challenges that :
 ```
+**Why It's Useful:**
+* The `-N` option for the `less` command displays the line numbers of the file being opened.

 **Command 1.2**
 ```
-arnavkamra@Arnavs-MacBook-Pro technical % less -N government/Post_Rate_Comm/Cohenetal_Scale.txt
+arnavkamra@Arnavs-MacBook-Pro technical % less -N biomed/1471-2105-3-26.txt
 ```

 **Output 1.2**
 ```
-      1
-      2
-      3
-      4
-      5 A MEASURE OF SCALE ECONOMIES FOR POSTAL SYSTEMS 6 ROBERT H. COHEN
-      7
-      8 U. S. POSTAL RATE COMMISSION
-      9 EDWARD H. CHU
-     10 U.S. ENVIRONMENTAL PROTECTION AGENCY
-     11
-     12 PUBLISHED IN MANAGING CHANGE IN THE POSTAL DELIVERY INDUSTRIES, :
+    332         literature.
+We detected a small increase in expression of 333         ICAM1 (
+    334         intercellular adhesion molecule 1 )
+    335         in CC (Fold-change = 1.9, p-value = 0.0081), which was also
+    336         consistent with the literature [ 17 ] .
+    337         The expression results for the genes 338         JUN (
+    339         c-jun ) and
+    340         VHL (
+    341         von Hippel-Lindau ) did not match the 342         literature [ 18 19 ] .
+Nor did the result for
+    343         KRT7 (
+    344         cytokeratin 7 ), which has been shown
+    345         to be overexpressed in Chr [ 20 ] .
+Instead we found
+    346         KRT7 to be strongly repressed in CC
+:
 ```
+**Why It's Useful:**
+* This option can be useful for referencing specific lines in the text, especially in large files

 **Command 1.3**
 ```
-arnavkamra@Arnavs-MacBook-Pro technical % less -N plos/journal.pbio.0020147.txt
+arnavkamra@Arnavs-MacBook-Pro technical % less -N government/Env_Prot_Agen/ctf1-6.txt
 ```
 **Output 1.3**
 ```
-      8         evolutionary theory is incomplete and that, in consequence, we are       8 failing fully to 9         understand phenomena as disparate as ecosystem development and the 9 interplay of genes and
-     10         culture in shaping human evolution.
-What we are missing, they argue 10 , is an appreciation of
-     11         niche construction, the process by which an organism modifies the a 11 biotic and biotic
-     12         environment in which it is subject to natural selection.
-The author 12 s' major assertion is
-     13         that the importance of niche construction is so great that it shoul 13 d be regarded “after
-:
+   2088 organisms.
+If the acclimation process is repeated with a new group 2089 of test organisms and excessive mortality occurs, it is recommended 2090 that an alternative source of dilution water be used.
+   2091
+   2092
+   2093 6.7
+   2094 TEST ORGANISM DISPOSAL
+   2095
+   2096
+   2097 6.7.1 When the toxicity test(s) is concluded, all test organisms 2098 (including controls) should be humanely destroyed and disposed of 2099 in an appropriate manner.
+   2100
+   2101
+   2102
+(END)
 ```
 **Why It's Useful:**

-* The `-N` option for the `less` command displays the line numbers of the file bein opened.
-* This command can be useful for referencing specific lines in the text, especially in large files, as well as manually showing the user how many lines are in the file (and which of them contain content)
+* The option also manually shows the user how many lines are in the file (and which of them contain content).

 ---